haacked/haacked.com/_posts/archived/2014/2014-07-28-github-flow-aliases.markdown

 ![github-branching](https://cloud.githubusercontent.com/assets/19977/3638839/8343b14c-1063-11e4-8369-537f7d62be06.png)

-You are now a master of GitHub flow.
+You are now an expert of GitHub flow.
 Drop the mic and go release some software!

 Ok, there's probably a few more details than that diagram to understand.
-The basic idea is that new work (such as a bug fix or new feature) is done in a "topic" branch off of the `master` branch.
+The basic idea is that new work (such as a bug fix or new feature) is done in a "topic" branch off of the default branch.
 At any time, you should feel free to push the topic branch and create a pull request (PR).
 A Pull Request is a discussion around some code and not [necessarily the completed work](https://github.com/blog/1124-how-we-use-pull-requests-to-build-github).

 At some point, the PR is complete and ready for review.
-After a few rounds of review (as needed), either the PR gets closed or someone merges the branch into master and the cycle continues.
+After a few rounds of review (as needed), either the PR gets closed or someone merges the branch into the default branch and the cycle continues.
 If the reviews have been respectful, you may even still continue to like your colleagues.

 It's simple, but powerful.